 Disgraced Hollywood producer Harvey Weinstein’s trial was supposed to begin in early September.
 It has been pushed back to January of 2020 due to new sexual assault allegations.
-In the aftermath of the #MeToo movement, conversations about sexual harassment in the workplace must continue as sexual harassment is a health issue.

 Sexual harassment, according to the U.S. Equal Employment Opportunity Commission (EEOC) is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Regardless of workplace environment or job description, a 2018 survey showed that 38 percent of women said they experienced sexual harassment in the workplace.
 Given that many companies have been accused of mishandling sexual harassment complaints against their employees, confronting sexual harassment in the workplace has become more imperative than ever before.

 Lawsuits by victims of sexual harassment have been met with non-disclosure agreements (NDAs), compensations, and terminations with little to no regard to the health outcomes for victims.